kellybos/microsoft-365-docs/microsoft-365/security/office-365-security/message-trace-scc.md

   - **Defer**: The message delivery was postponed and might be re-attempted later.

   - **Resolved**: The message was redirected to a new recipient address based on an Active Directory look up.
 When this happens, the original recipient address is listed in a separate row in the message trace along with the final delivery status for the message.

+  - **Transport rule**: A transport rule or DLP policy acted on the message.
+The ID (GUID) of the rule or policy will be displayed, the other GUID will be blank (all 0's).

   Notes:

   - An uneventful message that's successfully delivered will generate multiple **Event** entries in the message trace.

    - This list is not meant to be exhaustive.
 For descriptions of more events, see [Event types in the message tracking log](https://docs.microsoft.com/Exchange/mail-flow/transport-logs/message-tracking#event-types-in-the-message-tracking-log).
 Note that this link is an Exchange Server (on-premises Exchange) topic.

 - **More information**: This section contains the following details: